-A cluster of SAN Volume Controller nodes is connected to the same fabric and presents virtual disks (VDisks) to the host systems.
+A cluster of SAN Volume Controller nodes is connected to the fibre-channel fabric and presents virtual disks (VDisks) to the host systems.
 You create these VDisks from units of space within a managed disk (MDisk) group.
-An MDisk group is a collection of MDisks that are presented by the storage subsystems (RAID
+An MDisk group is a collection of MDisks that are presented by the storage systems (RAID controllers).
+The MDisk group provides a storage pool.
+You specify how each group is created, and you can combine MDisks from different manufacturers' controllers in the same MDisk group.
+However, to optimize the use of resources, it is recommended that all MDisks in an MDisk group have similar performance characteristics.

 Note: Some operating systems cannot tolerate other operating systems in the same host zone, although you might have more than one host type in the SAN fabric.
-For example, you can have a SAN that contains one host that runs on an AIX® operating system and another host that runs on a Windows® operating system.
+For example, you can have a SAN that contains one host that runs on an IBM AIX® operating system and another host that runs on a Microsoft® Windows® operating system.